-Documentation Requirement:

-The Compliance Officer will review aggregate data and create an interim report for the audits completed during the 1st, 2nd, and 3rd quarters of the year.
-After the 4th quarter audit, a final report will be created that includes data from all audits performed during the year.
+J. Documentation Requirements: The Corporate Compliance Officer will review aggregated data and create a quarterly report for each audit completed during the fiscal year.
+After the 4th quarter audit, a final report will be created that provides a summary of data from all audits performed during the year.

-All reports created and the data used to create them will be labeled as "Confidential" and will be maintained by the Compliance Officer on the restricted Compliance Microsoft TEAMS site.
-Any documents sent to, received from, or prepared by legal counsel will be marked.
-"Confidential/Attorney-Client Privileged."
+All reports created and the data used to create them will be labeled as "Confidential" and will be maintained by the Corporate Compliance Officer on the restricted Compliance Microsoft TEAMS site.
+Any documents sent to, received from, or prepared by legal counsel will be marked "Confidential/Attorney-Client Privileged."